Viral Culture, Respiratory

 Influenza virus infection is a state-mandated reportable disease.

 Negative results may be seen in a number of situations including absence of viral disease, inability of the virus to grow in culture (examples of organisms not detected by culture include Epstein-Barr virus, rubella virus, and papilloma virus), and nonviable organisms submitted.
-Parainfluenza virus type 4 may also not be detected by viral culture.
+Parainfluenza virus type 4 also may not be detected by viral culture.

 Viral isolation depends on the proper collection and transport of the specimen for maximal detection of viruses in the laboratory.